tangentyh/notes-of-tan/docs/backend/database.md

 1. paged binary trees — improve locality by grouping nodes into pages, making next nodes on the same page for some nodes; operations are nontrivial

-1. B-tree — increase node fanout, to reduce tree height, the number of node pointers, and the frequency of balancing operations
+1. B-tree — increase node fanout (branching factor), to reduce tree height, the number of node pointers, and the frequency of balancing operations
    - leaf level sibling node pointers — simplify range scans, double-linked in some implementations
    - from bottom to top — the number of leaf nodes grows, which propagates to higher levels and increases the number of internal nodes and tree height
-   - B+ tree — store values only in leaf nodes, affect higher level nodes only during splits and merges
+   - B+ tree — store values only in leaf nodes, higher fanout lower level and affect higher level nodes only during splits and merges
    - B* tree — when splitting, instead of splitting a single node into two half-full ones, the algorithm splits two nodes into three nodes, each of which is two-thirds full
-     - B link tree — on top of B* tree, add high keys and sibling link pointers
+     - B link tree — on top of B* tree, add high keys and sibling link pointers, which allows scanning keys in order without jumping back to parent pages
+     - leaf page order on disk — many implementations try to make leaf pages sequential on disk for large range query, but it is difficult to maintain that order on the contrary of LSM-trees
    - some drawbacks
      - write amplification — see [Disk](./OS-notes.md#Disk)
      - space amplification — extra space reserved to make updates possible